Eye Exams & Eyeglasses in Manhattan

 Some complications of pregnancy, such as gestational diabetes or preeclampsia, can also be responsible for changes in vision.
 Gestational diabetes can cause temporary vision loss, light sensitivity, and flashes of light.
 And preeclampsia can cause modifications in the cornea and even damage to the retina, due to elevated blood pressure.
 For this reason, it is crucial that your physician regularly monitor your blood sugar levels and blood pressure.

 We Can Manage Pregnancy-Related Blurred Vision and Other Eye Conditions

 If you are pregnant and experiencing any sort of visual changes, speak with Dr. Schlussel about how to manage and ease your symptoms.
 It may be advisable to discontinue wearing contact lenses and switch to glasses for the duration of your pregnancy.
 Dr. Schlussel can also suggest several eye exercises and prescribe pregnancy-safe eye drops that may provide some relief while you’re expecting.

 Don’t let uncomfortable or bothersome visual symptoms stop you from enjoying this special time.
-Call Drs Alan B. Schlussel and Christine Law, O.D. to schedule your appointment today.
+Call Dr. Alan Schlussel & Associates to schedule your appointment today.